Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 You can calculate your Lufthansa baggage fees by referring to the section titled Lufthansa Additional/Excess Fees on this page.
 Alternatively, you can use Lufthansa’s free baggage calculator to calculate your baggage fees online.

-If your checked baggage has been lost or delayed on Lufthansa, you must:
+If your checked bag has been lost or delayed on Lufthansa, you must:

-• Report your loss in person at the Lufthansa tracking desk in the airport, or
+• Report your loss in person at the Lufthansa tracking desk at the airport, or

 • Report your loss online (if you’ve left the airport)